 Diploma in Foundation Studies: Access Course for Higher Education – Mature Students

-The Access Course is a 1 year course that aims to provide mature students with the opportunity to prepare personally and academically, for an undergraduate course of full-time study of at least 3 years duration at NUI Galway.
+The Access Course is a 1-year course that aims to provide mature students with the opportunity to prepare personally and academically, for an undergraduate course of full-time study of at least 3 years duration at the University of Galway.

 Applications and Selections